Meet The Team

 Melissa has an extensive background in animal training.
 She has learned and worked for some of the most accomplished trainers in the world.

-Under Dr. Sophia Yin, she worked with both cats and dogs, in training, low-stress management, and teaching.
+Under world-renowned Dr. Sophia Yin, she worked with both cats and dogs, in training, low-stress management, and teaching.

 Melissa also comes with years of experience working in shelters and laboratories.
 She is an expert in assessing cats and dogs, developing and implementing behavior modification protocols and teaching owners how to better interact with their animals.